noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easy way in when we already have a shell.

-Running `curl 127.0.0.1` indicates that we are serving phpMyAdmin on port 80, and enumerating that directory locally we see we can write to the `tmp` folder.
+Running `curl 127.0.0.1` we see phpMyAdmin on port 80.
+Enumerating `/var/www/phpmyadmin` we see we can write to the `tmp` folder.

 ```bash
 cd phpmyadmin/